javalite/site-content/src/activeweb/lessc.md

 </plugin>
 ~~~~

-Additionally, configure to package the CSS file into the app with a Wwar plugin:
+Additionally, configure to package the CSS file into the app with a War plugin:

 ~~~~ {.xml}
 <plugin>